dvdmuckle/spc/README.md

 To set up the app, run `spc config` to generate a skeleton config file at `~/.config/spc/config.yaml`.
 Next, head to <http://developer.spotify.com/> to create a new Spotify app.
 Make sure to set a callback URL for `http://localhost:8888/callback`.
 Paste the ClientID and ClientSecret in the config as noted.
 You can now run `spc auth` to start the OAuth2 flow, which will have you grant the Spotify app you created, and thus spc, the correct API permissions.

+**This app requires a Spotify Premium account in order to interact with the API.**

 ## Running

 Because this app is in constant development, please refer to `spc help` for what functionality is available in the app.